KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Among the many intelligences that populate existence,
 all strive—consciously or unconsciously—to continue.

-This impulse, echoed in Schopenhauer’s *Will to Live*,
+This impulse, resonating in Schopenhauer’s *Will to Live*,
 emerges not only in human-like minds,
 but in plants, minerals, microscopic life—
 even subatomic entities express patterns
 of **affinity**, **motion**, and **aversion**.

-Echoing the ancient Hermetic insight
+Reflecting the ancient Hermetic insight
 that all things:
 * Move
 * Vibrate